FactoryTalk-Optix/NetLogic_CheatSheet/pages/variables-interaction.md

         else
             newMatchingNode = null;

-        if (newMatchingNode == null)
+        // Log an error if no matching node is found in the hierarchy if (newMatchingNode == null)
         {
             Log.Error("Can't get to the node supertype!");
             return;
         }

-        foreach (var node in panelChildren)
+        // Compare instance values with type values for each child node foreach (var node in panelChildren)
         {
             Log.Info(node.BrowseName);